Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 The final UI should look like this:

-When you now run your app, you'll see a more polished video UI.
+When we now run our app, we'll see a more polished video UI.
 It supports reactions, screensharing, active speaker detection, network quality indicators etc. The most commonly used UI components are:

 • ParticipantView: For rendering video and automatically requesting video tracks when needed.
 Most of the Video components are built on top of this.